-DermAid 1% solution is for external use only.
+DermAid 1% spray is for external use only.

-Apply a few drops to the affected area 2-3 times daily.
+Hold the bottle approximately 10 cm from affected skin and apply 1-2 sprays 2-3 times daily as required.
 Massage in gently.

 Your doctor or pharmacist may have recommended a different dosage.
-It is important to use DermAid 1% solution exactly as directed.
+It is important to use DermAid 1% spray exactly as directed.
 If you use it less often than you should, it may not work as well and your skin problem may not improve.
 Using it more often than you should may not improve your skin problem any faster and may cause or increase side effects.